Hungarian Goulash

 Instructions

-• Peel and wash the potatoes, then cut them into cubes.
+• Prepare the vegetables and Sauté: Peel and wash the potatoes, then cut them into cubes.
 Finely mince the garlic and slice the onions.
 Heat oil in a pan over medium-low heat, then sauté the onions and garlic for 6-8 minutes.
+Once caramelized, move the onion and garlic out of the pan.

-• Season with garlic powder, black pepper, salt, oregano, and cumin.
+• Add the seasoning: Season with garlic powder, black pepper, salt, oregano, and cumin.
 Mix well.
 Add the potato cubes and 2 cups of water (700 ml).
 Stir continuously, adjusting water as needed.

 Nutrition